SilentImp/html/README.md

 1. It takes significantly more time to build a custom solution then use the native one.
 2. You can't integrate into system custom components in the same way native does.
+3. 3rd party dependencies can't be controlled.
+4. 3rd party libs often add size to the bundle.
+5. You can't predict where 3rd party will fail and don't know to what degree it accessible or support localization and internationalization.

 - [Do I need a custom select?](https://doineedacustomselect.com/)
 - [Under the spotlight: Select](https://modulz.app/blog/under-the-spotlight-select)